-Unless otherwise stated, all Mineral Resources and Ore Reserves (with the exception of Missouri, Sand King Riverina, Waihi, Golden Eagle and Callion) are reported in accordance with JORC 2004.
-The relevant information has not been updated since to comply with the JORC Code 2012 on the basis that the information has not materially changed since it was last reported.
+Mineral Resources other than Sand King, Missouri, Riverina, Waihi, Golden Eagle and Callion were first reported in accordance with the JORC 2004 code in Swan Gold Mining Limited Prospectus released to the market on 13 February 2013.
+Mineral Resources other than Riverina, Waihi, Golden Eagle, Callion, Sand King and Missouri have not been updated to comply with JORC Code 2012 on the basis that the information has not materially changed since it was first reported.